-Information about the forthcoming PrEP IMPACT Trial (where 10,000 people in the UK will be given PrEP for free) and for information on where to go to express an interest in joining the trial can be found at:-
+NHS England recently announced that the PrEP IMPACT Trial (where 13,000 people in the UK were given PrEP for free) has been increased to 26,000 places.
+Information about the trial, and where to go to express an interest in joining it, can be found in the links below:-

-For further information on getting PrEP via private prescription, buying PrEP online and information about the medication itself visit these sites:
+For further information on getting PrEP via private prescription, buying PrEP online, PrEP Access Fund and information about the medication itself visit these sites:

 If you are accessing PrEP from somewhere else (other than a UK clinic) - for example if you are buying PrEP online, tell your sexual health clinician or your GP what you are planning and discuss the different ways you can take PrEP and how you can be monitored, whilst taking PrEP, to ensure that you are not sustaining any damage to your health.

 TasP or treatment as prevention, is a HIV prevention strategy which refers to someone who has been diagnosed HIV positive.
 If taken effectively HIV treatment can reduce the amount of the virus in a persons body.
 When there is so little HIV in a persons body, it is referred to as an 'undetectable viral load' or 'undetectable' If someone has an undetectable viral load they can't pass on HIV to partners during sex.

 It is possible to rely on an undetectable viral load if:

 - The HIV positive partner has had a sustained undetectable viral load for more than 6 months, does not miss doses of their treatment, and that their viral load is checked by a clinician every 3 - 4 months